MadLittleMods/zig-ocr-neural-network/dev-notes.md

 \end{bmatrix}
 `$

-TODO

 So for example during backpropagation, when we multiply the cost vector by this Jacobian, most of the terms just drop away because they're multiplied by 0 and we're just left with the diagonal terms anyway.
+And is equivalent to just multiplying the cost vector by the result of the `deriviative` function for each node which involves a lot less computation (efficient shortcut).

 #### Softmax

 Sources:

- - Help from Hans Musgrave
+ - Special shoutout to Hans Musgrave ([@hmusgrave](https://github.com/hmusgrave)) for the immense amount of help to get my head around these concepts as I got stuck through this process.
  - [*Softmax Layer from Scratch | Mathematics & Python
    Code*](https://youtu.be/AbLvJVwySEo?si=uhGygTuChG8xMjGV&t=181) by The Independent Code